webplatform/docs/dom/Node/cloneNode/index.md

 }}
 {{Notes_Section
 |Usage=Use this method to copy an node, its attributes and, if specified, its [[dom/Node/childNodes|'''childNodes''']] as well.
-|Notes=When you refer to the [[html/attributes/id|'''id''']]
-of a cloned element, a collection is returned.
+|Notes=When you refer to the '''id''' of a cloned element, a collection is returned.
 '''cloneNode'''does not work on an '''IFRAME''' directly.
-You must call '''cloneNode'''through the [[dom/properties/all|'''all''']] collection.
+You must call '''cloneNode'''through the '''all''' collection.
 The following example demonstrates how to call '''cloneNode''' on an '''iframe'''.
  <code>&lt;!doctype html&gt;
 &lt;html&gt;
  &lt;script&gt;